Crecora/Manister GAA: History

-The club was founded in 1885 and competed in a number of tournaments at that time.
+A club was founded in the Crecora area in 1885.
+This competed in a number of tournaments at that time.
 In one tournament in Ballyneety, Crecora lost to South Liberties in the final.
 There was also a recorded match against Liberties in Ballysheedy in 1895.
-Manister also had its own club during the latter years of the 1800s.
-The club went in and out of existence over the first half of the 20th century.
-At times, players from the parishes played with neighbouring clubs.
-The modern club was established in 1968 and teams competed at junior level although there was still no underage structure.
+Manister also had its own club during the latter years of the 19th century.
+The two clubs went in and out of existence over the first half of the 20th century, and merged with other neighbouring clubs.
+For example, the Crecora club amalgamated with Mungret for a period, and the Manister club joined with Banogue.

-The club started to prosper during the late 1990s and early 2000s when several underage division two titles were won at under 14, 16 and minor.
+The modern club was established in 1968 and teams initially competed at junior level.
+While the club did not initially have an underage section, the club started to win underage and minor titles during the late 1990s and early 2000s, including several division two titles at under-14, under-16 and minor grades.

 Crecora/Manister won the County Junior B Hurling Championship in 2001 with a win over Ballybricken in the final.
-They reached the semi-finals of the County Junior A Hurling Championships in 2007, but thus far haven't challenged for promotion to intermediate level.
+They reached the semi-finals of the County Junior A Hurling Championship in 2007, but thus far haven't challenged for promotion to intermediate level.
 In 2020 the clubs football team won their first ever Junior A County final defeating Monagea by a scoreline of 1-11 to 0-11, sealing promotion to intermediate level for the first time in the clubs history.
-Due to the small population of the parishes the club amalgamates with neighbouring clubs such as Fedamore and Croom with some success.
+Due to the small population of the parishes the club amalgamates with neighbouring clubs such as South Liberties GAA with some success.

 Grounds

-Prior to 1988, the club rented out various fields around the parishes from local farmers for training and matches.
+Until the 1980s, the club rented out various fields around the parishes from local farmers for training and matches.
 In 1988, it located a site about half a kilometre from Crecora village in the townland of Skehanagh in Manister parish.
 It was blessed and officially opened in 1991 and contained a full sized pitch along with a smaller sized training pitch.
-Dressing rooms were constructed in 1997-98 and soon after nets and lights were added.
-A hurling wall was also built in 2010-11.
+Dressing rooms were constructed between 1997 and 1998, and nets and lights were added in 2003.
+A gym was opened in 2026.